 Book Review: The Modern History of Italian Wine

-There has been a revolution in the quality and availability of Italian wines that tentatively began in the ‘60s and ‘70s and continues unabated.
-What was unclear until this book were the cumulative reasons behind it, and how their interplay led to the transformation of Italian wine.
+There has been a revolution in the quality and availability of Italian wines.
+It tentatively began in the ‘60s and ‘70s and continues unabated.
+Yet what was unclear until this book was all the reasons behind it.
+Their interplay led to the transformation of Italian wine.
 Hence, the Modern History of Italian Wine tells this story.

-Today, it is hard to believe that Italian wine was such a backwards industry just a short time ago; without technology, investment or marketing.
-Mostly, winegrowing was still peasant share-cropping with no incentive to improve.
+Today, it is hard to believe that Italian wine was such a backwards industry just a short time ago, without technology, investment or marketing.
+Mostly, winegrowing was still rustic share-cropping with no incentive to improve.
 There were a few outstanding wines, but these were known only by insiders and were not on the international stage.
-They were lost, in a vast sea of mediocrity.
+Instead, there was a vast sea of mediocrity.
 Economically, Italian wine was in crisis.

-An example: The first edition of the Wine Atlas by Hugh Johnson in 1971 lumped Italy into a very short chapter entitled “Southern and Eastern Europe and the Mediterranean.”
+An example, take the first edition of the Wine Atlas by Hugh Johnson in 1971.
+It lumped Italy into a short chapter entitled “Southern and Eastern Europe and the Mediterranean”.
 Meanwhile, France got 72 pages for itself, with details of every region.
 That wasn’t because of blindness; it was because there was nothing to say.
 Fast forward to the present.
 The 6th Edition devotes 37 pages to Italy.

 The journey to excellence has many strands.
 Examples include the discovery of local specificity and terroir – the sense of place.
 Now there are regulations on quality and frequent revisions to DOC, DOCG and IGT rules.
-There is increasing use of local (and rare) indigenous grapes as well as the international varieties.
-The adoption of innovation and technology in vineyards and wineries was vital, and often influenced by the New World.
-The development of skills, not just in winemaking, but in business, risk-taking and competition was needed.
+There is increasing use of local (and rare) indigenous grapes as well as international varieties.
+The adoption of innovation and technology in vineyards and wineries was vital and often influenced by the New World.
+The development of skills, not just in winemaking but in business, risk-taking and competition, was needed.
 The result has been a massive uplift in quality and worldwide recognition.

-The finest wines of Italy can now achieve stratospheric prices, and some have become “investment grade.”
+Italy’s finest wines can now achieve stratospheric prices, and some have become “investment grade”.
 Many Italian wines are no longer cheap.
 They have also created new categories, such as Pinot Grigio and Prosecco.
-Not every wine is good quality, but many now sit easily alongside the world’s best.
-The Wine Atlas 6th Edition now sports 35 pages on Italy.
+Not every wine is of good quality, but many now sit easily alongside the world’s best.
+The Wine Atlas 6th Edition now sports 35 pages about Italy.

-It’s perhaps easy to look back on these developments with hindsight and declare them obvious.
+It’s perhaps easy to look back on these developments with hindsight and declare these as self-evident.
 That’s especially so if you’re sitting down in the armchair with a glass of Amarone.
 But the journey from plonk to world-renowned excellence must have been long and arduous.
-The path can’t have been clear at the time.
+The path can’t have been apparent at the time.
 Indeed, Angelo Gaja, the Barbaresco-meister, is quoted as saying, “to reach paradise, Italian wine had to pass through Hell.”

 So this book fills the gap between what was and what is, comprehensively and arguably for the first time.
 It describes this journey in all its intricate twists and turns.
 In doing so, it tells a compelling story.
 It melds the experience of different producers and different regions into a coherent whole.
 With so many interwoven factors, that’s no mean feat.

 The book divides into sections with clear timelines.
 It makes navigation easy, and each one has articles written by guest experts.
 Themes include innovation, oenology, research and science, international markets, heritage, food, sustainability, tourism and marketing.
-There’s an excellent review of the history of dreaded regulation and its usurpers and how it has helped and sometimes hindered developments.
+There’s an excellent review of the history of dreaded regulation and its usurpers.
+Sometimes the rules have helped and also hindered developments.

-The section on geography is perhaps the heart of the book, a who’s who of two hundred of the finest wineries grouped by region, charting their rise and influence decade by decade.
-If you have favourites, it’s likely they will be there.
+The section on geography is perhaps the heart of the book.
+There’s a who’s who of two hundred of the finest wineries grouped by region.
+Their rise and influence are charted decade by decade.
+If you have favourites, they will likely be there.

-Most of the big themes are here too, though I’m disappointed that Franciacorta, (Italy’s only sparkling wine region that can rival Champagne), seems largely overlooked – a plea for more depth in the next edition.
+Most of the big themes are here.
+I’m disappointed that Franciacorta seems primarily overlooked – a plea for more depth in the next edition.
 It may only be small, but for me, it encapsulates the revolution in microcosm.

 The book concludes with an excellent section on Italian winery architecture and design.
 Perhaps this is the boldest statement of success, ambition and the winegrowers philosophy.
 They’re the new Secular Cathedrals writ large.